superp/rails-uploader/README.md

 ```

-### Compatible with Rails 4.
+### Compatible with Rails 4

-For compatible wit Rails 4 (for strong parameters issue) you have to add a permit_attribute method for your Asset instance model.
+For compatible with Rails 4 (for strong parameters issue) you have to add a permit_attribute method for your Asset instance model.

 ``` ruby
 class Picture < Asset